udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Adding a new policy definition to audit that a given tag on resource group is the same name and value on child resources.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image144.png "New policy definition")

-1. Click **Save**.
+4. Click **Save**.

-1. To simplify the management of our blueprint, next we will create a new initiative definition for use in the existing governance-baseline blueprint.
+5. To simplify the management of our blueprint, next we will create a new initiative definition for use in the existing governance-baseline blueprint.
 Select **Definitions** followed by **+ Initiative definition**.

     ![In the Azure portal, select Definitions followed by Add initiative definition.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image145.png "Add initiative definition")

-1. In the **New Initiative definition** form, enter the following values:
+6. In the **New Initiative definition** form, enter the following values:

     - Definition location: **Enterprise Ready Cloud**
     - Name: **Governance Baseline Initiative**
-    - Description: **Governance Baseline Initiative for use in the governance-baseline blueprint.**.
+    - Description: **Governance Baseline Initiative for use in the governance-baseline blueprint**.
     - Category: **(Use existing) Tagging**

-1. Add the following policies to the initiative and set the parameters to the following:
+7. Add the following policies to the initiative and set the parameters to the following:

       - **Audit tag and its value from the resource group**
         - Value(s): **Use Initiative Parameter**